-Terra Jole Talks Stress Of ‘DWTS’, Defends Decision To Do The Show
+Terra Jole Talks Stress Of ‘DWTS,’ Defends Decision To Do The Show

 — Terra Jolé (@TerraJole) March 4, 2017

 While Terra was on Dancing With the Stars, nobody knew about her health issues.
 She was able to keep it quiet, somehow.
-Now that it is all airing on Little Women: LA she is having to deal with it all.
-Terra shared in her new blog saying, “The new discovery of everyone finding out about my three hernias and my ripped diastases has people in a tizzy, but I followed all of my doctor’s orders, and I feel like everyone just needs to relax.”
+Now that it is all airing on Little Women: LA, she has to deal with it all.
+Terra shared on her new blog, saying, “The new discovery of everyone finding out about my three hernias and my ripped diastases has people in a tizzy, but I followed all of my doctor’s orders, and I feel like everyone just needs to relax.”

 The surgery that Terra Jole went through was really hard on her body.
 She shared the details, while also raving about her husband.
 Here is what she had to say.